-7.2 OTHER PANEL MEMBERS

-- Education Officer (or nominee) - 2 elected or appointed members chosen from the nominated pool of trained elected members.
-For denominational schools, the Roman Catholic religious representative is invited to attend as one of the two elected or appointed members. - 2 parent council members, or other persons duly nominated at a formal Parent Council meeting. - 7.3 A quorum consists of 3 provided that professional officers, elected or appointed members and Parent Council representatives are all represented.
-In exceptional circumstances an interview may proceed without each category of member being represented, for example where no Parent Council is formed and no other parental representation is available, where a member expected to attend cannot attend due to particular circumstances but authorises the interview to proceed in their absence.
-In such circumstances the Chair will decide whether or not to proceed, having regard to this policy. - 7.4 The panel must recommend one candidate for appointment unless it considers that no one on the short-leet is suitable.
+- 6.2 OTHER PANEL MEMBERS - Education Officer (or nominee) - 2 elected or appointed members chosen from the nominated pool of trained elected members.
+For denominational schools, the Roman Catholic religious representative is invited to attend as one of the two elected or appointed members. - 2 trained Parent Council members, or other trained persons duly nominated at a formal Parent Council meeting. - A quorum consists of 3 provided that professional officers, elected or appointed members and Parent Council representatives are all represented.
+In exceptional circumstances an interview may proceed without each category of member being represented, for example where no Parent Council is formed and no other parental representation is available, where a member expected to attend cannot attend due to particular circumstances.
+In such circumstances the Chair will decide whether or not to proceed, having regard to this policy. - The Appointment Panel must recommend one candidate for appointment unless it considers that no one on the short-leet is suitable.

-8. APPOINTMENT PANEL PROCEDURE
+7. APPOINTMENT PANEL PROCEDURE

-8.1 Candidate selection is carried out by a panel interview, where candidates can expect to deliver a short presentation and answer questions.
+7.1 Candidate selection is carried out by a panel interview, where candidates can expect to deliver a short presentation and answer questions.